 5. Create an environment.
 To keep things clean, Anaconda offers virtual environments.
 Each project can use its own environment.
-For example, if you do not want to modify the software packages needed for previous project, just create a new one for the new project.
+For example, if you do not want to modify the software packages needed for a previous project, just create a new environment for the new project.

 Here we set up an environment where the DRAGONS dependencies can be installed without affecting the rest of the system when not using that virtual environement.
-The new virtual environment here is named geminiconda.
-Note that one could set python to 3.6 instead of 2.7.
+The new virtual environment here is named dragons.
+The software has been tested with Python 3.7 hence we recommend that you use this specific version of Python with DRAGONS.

 '''

-$ conda create -n geminiconda python=3.6 stsci gemini
+$ conda create -n dragons python=3.7 dragons stsci

 '''